BINF-3101/Lab1_computational_skills/README.md

 **YOU  MUST HAVE THE VPN CONNECTED TO LOG IN OFF CAMPUS!!!**

-To set up the VPN see here: https://spaces.charlotte.edu/pages/viewpage.action?pageId=6653379
+To set up the VPN see here: [https://spaces.charlotte.edu/pages/viewpage.action?pageId=6653379](https://services.help.charlotte.edu/TDClient/33/Portal/KB/ArticleDet?ID=674)

 &nbsp;
 &nbsp;
 # Step 1 - Log into the student research cluster

-If you have trouble please watch the video tutorials posted on Canvas.

 &nbsp;
 ## Using the iMacs or a personal Mac computer